-Just like motorists aren’t always the enemies of cyclists, cars aren’t always a foe of bicycles.
+Just like motorists aren’t always the enemies of cyclists, cars aren’t always the foes of bicycles.
 In fact, there are a good many cyclists who happen to be car enthusiasts and vice versa.

 There, our reason for featuring a conveyance that travels on four-wheels instead of two and develops power via a gasoline powered combustion engine has been justified.